kubernetes-sigs/lws/keps/666-gang-scheduling-in-lws/README.md

 ### Kubernetes 1.37 Baseline

-This KEP targets the Kubernetes 1.37 API and implementation, not the earlier alpha design:
+This KEP targets the Kubernetes 1.37 APIs, not the earlier `v1alpha2` design:

 | Area | Kubernetes 1.37 state | LWS consequence |
 | --- | --- | --- |